louisulaganathan/WebApi/APIGateway.md

 ---------------------------
 GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

+While GraphQL is a query language, REST is an architectural style for designing web services.
+GraphQL focuses more on retrieving elements (though it supports more), whereas REST is used to give web services a structure.

+Originally developed as an open-source project by Facebook, GraphQL is now maintained by its growing community.

 A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.
 For example, a GraphQL service that tells you who the logged in user is (me) as well as that user's name might look like this:

 type Query {